ravotd/Faust-Bot/README.md

 Before creating a pull request please test your code.
 Untested, obviously buggy code will - of course - be rejected.
 Since we're programming in python please hold on [PEP-08](https://www.python.org/dev/peps/pep-0008/).

+### Branching
+Currently we use the [main-branch](https://github.com/SophieBartmann/Faust-Bot/edit/master/README.md) for development and the stable version is represented with the [stable-branch](https://github.com/SophieBartmann/Faust-Bot/tree/stable).
+Please create an own feature-branch if you want to contribute.
+This will make it easier to merge.

 ## Copyright
 ```